hideyukiinada/transfer-learning/label_image.md

 Note [tf.read_file](https://www.tensorflow.org/api_docs/python/tf/io/read_file) does not return the content upon invocation.
 It returns a string Tensor.
 Actual evaluation is done in sess.run() just like any other tensors.

-# 4. Running the image by the model
+# 4. Running the image through the model

 Once the model is loaded and the image file is read, you can run the image through the model.
 In order to do that you need to :